Are you a nose breather or a mouth breather?

 Is It Better to Breathe Through the Nose or Mouth During Exercise?

-The primary reason that people deliberately engage in mouth breathing vs nose breathing, aside from instances where they may have nasal congestion or a deviated septum, which makes it difficult to use nasal breathing, is because the mouth is much bigger than the nose.
+People deliberately engage in mouth breathing rather than nose breathing, aside from instances where they may have nasal congestion or a deviated septum, which makes nasal breathing difficult, because the mouth is much bigger than the nose.

-This leads us to believe that we can take in much more oxygen by breathing through the mouth vs nose.
+This leads us to believe that we can take in much more oxygen by breathing through the mouth.

 So, for example, runners often choose to use mouth breathing vs nose breathing while running to help inhale more oxygen for the heart and muscles.

-Interestingly, while the concept of being a mouth breather vs nose breather during exercise makes sense for this reason, in theory, research actually shows that breathing through the mouth decreases the activity of the respiratory muscles, reduces the expansion of the diaphragm, and thus decreases the overall breathing efficiency.
+Interestingly, while the concept of being a mouth breather vs nose breather during exercise makes sense for this reason, in theory, research actually shows that breathing through the mouth decreases the activity of the respiratory muscles, reduces the expansion of the diaphragm, and thus decreases the overall breathing efficiency.3Diaphragmatic amplitude and accessory inspiratory muscle activity in nasal and mouth-breathing adults: A cross-sectional study.
+(2015).
+Journal of Electromyography and Kinesiology, 25(3), 463–468. https://doi.org/10.1016/j.jelekin.2015.03.006

 Essentially, when you inhale through the nose, the respiratory muscles, such as the diaphragm and intercostals between the ribs, are activated more significantly than when you breathe through the mouth.